Oguama77/Pandas-Analytics-Project/README.md

 <br>4) More goods were sold in Lagos than in the other two cities.
 <br>5) Member customers generated more income than normal customers
 <br>6) Female customers contributed more to the gross income than male customers
-<br>7)
+<br>7) Female customers also bought more items in total than male customers
 <br>8) More income was generated from the sale of food and beverages than any other item
 <br>9) Branch C had the highest average rating, while Branch A recorded the highest total ratings.
 Branch B had the lowest ratings.
-<br>10) Lagos had the highest number of sales records
+<br>10) Lagos had the highest number of sales records.
-<br>11) The most frequently used payment method was epay
+<br>11) The most frequently used payment method was epay.
-<br>12) The fashion accessories line had the highest number of sales records, while the Health and beauty line had the lowest recoeds
+<br>12) The fashion accessories line had the highest number of sales records, while the Health and beauty line had the lowest records.
-<br>13)
+<br>13) More items were sold in the Electronic accessories line than in any other product line.
 <br>14) The preferred payment channel for each product line is listed below:
     <br>i) Food and beverages - Card
     <br>ii) Fashion accessories - Epay